tiggon112/Jekyll-my-site/_posts/2002/2002-08-17-im-baaaccckkk.md

 checking account so I could get a debit card.
 Haha... then the one I did find would only put the card in my mom's name.
 So now I've got starter checks, which everyone knows are completely and utterly useless.
-I should have just put my money into the bank of Josh, a big dirty sock.
+I should have just put my money into the bank of Tiggon, a big dirty sock.

 I got my digicam back from Tony's house finally.
 Now you'll all be able to have erotic fantasies about me and have pictures to go with them!
 Aww you're